icons / menu

 icons / angleUp

-In the first instance it would be advisable to contact the PEP INFOLINE on 1800 889 887 if you are based in Victoria, as they will be able to provide you with information and guidance on how and where to access PEP and even help to facilitate you accessing it.
-Additionally they can provide advice on whether PEP would be a suitable option for you based upon your risk exposure.
+It is advisable to contact the PEP INFOLINE on 1800 889 887 if you are based in Victoria.
+They can provide information and guidance on how and where to access PEP and even help you access it.
+Additionally, they can advise you on whether PEP would be a suitable option for you based on your risk exposure.

-In Melbourne specifically, the fastest and easiest way to get PEP is to go to the Accident and Emergency Department at the Alfred Hospital, Commercial Rd, Prahran.
-PEP is also available through a number of gay-friendly clinics including the Centre Clinic (St Kilda), Northside Clinic (Fitzroy), Melbourne Sexual Health Centre (Carlton), and Prahran Market Clinic (Prahan).
+In Melbourne, specifically, the fastest and easiest way to get PEP is to go to the Accident and Emergency Department at the Alfred Hospital, Commercial Rd, Prahran.
+PEP is also available through several gay-friendly clinics, including the Centre Clinic (St Kilda), Northside Clinic (Fitzroy), Melbourne Sexual Health Centre (Carlton), and Prahran Market Clinic (Prahan).

 Another good source of information would be to check out the Get PEP website for more information.